roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "Sisshh, I'mmmmm gooood.
 I cannnn walk jush fine."
 Heather asserted, removing Jackie's arm from her shoulder and jumping away from Derek, attempting to walk in a straight line.
 She stumbled, and Derek jumped forward to catch her as Jackie simply rolled her eyes.
 Jackie didn't feel like continuing the charade of actually helping to carry Heather, so she watched from a distance as Derek struggled to keep his wife on her feet.
 Derek looked over at Jackie, silently asking for help, but Jackie simply smiled, playing dumb.
 Jackie noticed a flash of annoyance cross Derek's face, but it passed quickly.
 Jackie smiled inwardly, noting that the so called sweet, good young man her sister married could actually get mad.
 Jackie hoped to soon be on the receiving end of that... passion.

  Jackie used this opportunity of being separated from her drunk sister to her advantage.
 She walked in front of the slowly moving Derek and Heather under the guise of guiding them, when in fact it was just an opportunity to show off her dress-clad ass.
 And show it off she did.
-Report_Story #2